Welcome to the website of ‘Brown to Green’ project.

 Omanos Analytics is a Glasgow-based space technology start-up delivering space data knowledge to support sustainable development.
 The firm combines downstream satellite data analysis with community intelligence and other ground data sources to identify and monitor the social and environmental impacts of critical infrastructure projects, in order to provide verified, accessible, and inclusive insights into the realities on the ground.
 Omano’s agile data products are built on a combination of automated and human analysis, designed to be accessible and actionable in different contexts, from legal arbitration, to policy design, to advocacy.

-Based near Newcastle on the River Tyne in North East England, Port of Tyne is one of UK’s most innovative and efficient deep-sea ports handling cargoes across five continents.
+Based near Newcastle on the River Tyne in North East England, Port of Tyne is one of the UK’s most innovative and efficient deep-sea ports handling cargoes across five continents.
 As the major employer and economic engine of the region, the Port set a series of visions for its Tyne 2050 targets including growing and developing the business and regional economic prosperity, improving health, well-being and education of people in the region of all ages, developing an inclusive and diverse workforce, and minimising the environmental impact and achieve net zero green gas emissions by 2030

 'Brown-to-Green' Regeneration Projects with Design-Led Approaches